highchair/artinruins-com/_property/ge-base-plant.md

 thumbnail: ge-base-jh-2011-03-04.jpg

 images:
-  - url: ge-sanborn-1920-01.jpg
+  - url: ge-base-sc-2002-02-01.jpg
+    caption: '2002 photos by Sarah Clover, shot in 640 x 480px panels'
     alt: 'Largely a single or two story red brick structure with a tall first floor that was once full of machinery.
 Simple decoration and fenestration with a corbel across the roofline.
-Fuller description in the history section. '
+Fuller description in the history section.'
-    caption: 'Sanborn Insurance Map, 1920–21, Volume 4, Plate 6 — Library of Congress, Geography and Map Division'
-    sizes: '1440, 900'
+    sizes: '2000, 400'
   - url: ge-base-jh-2011-03-01.jpg
     sizes: '1440, 900'
   - url: ge-base-jh-2011-03-02.jpg